 According to the Center on Budget and Policy Priorities, social security benefits are based on the earnings on which you pay Social Security payroll taxes.
 More so, the higher amount you pay, the higher your earnings.
-Seems simple, right?
-Unfortunately, facts and figures can become extremely confusing.
+However, facts and figures can become extremely confusing.

-If you are concerned that you stand the chance of your social security benefits being denied, then educating yourself on common reasons as to why other cases of social security benefits denial happen may help.
+If you are concerned that the SSA might deny your social security benefits, then educating yourself on common reasons as to why other cases of social security benefits denial happen may help.

 For example, earning too much money can harm you.
-Notably, you may find your social security benefits being denied if, when you apply, you are working above the limit that is considered “substantial gainful activity.”
+Notably, you may find your social security benefits being denied if you are working above the limit that is considered “substantial gainful activity.”
 Or, you are earning too much money to be considered “disabled.”
 As a result, if these are true when you apply, you will not qualify.

 Social Security Benefits Denial—Getting Help

-If you have experienced social security benefits denial, and you believe this ruling is unfair or unjust, then contact Gerling Law for help.
-As stated above, we understand how trying this time can be for you and your family.
-Further, we have experience with these types of cases.
+So, if you have experienced social security benefits denial that you believe is unfair or unjust, you could benefit from having an attorney on your side.
+As stated above, we understand how hard this time can be for you and your family.
+Furthermore, we have experience with these types of cases.
 Don’t face the challenging journey alone.
 Leave the legal process to the professionals.
-If you are in Evansville, Indianapolis, Louisville, or Owensboro, then we want to hear from you.
+Receiving a “no” from Social Security isn’t the end of the road, so don’t lose hope.